-(15) Retained earnings
+(16) Retained earnings

-- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and special reserve shall be appropriated or reversed in accordance with Public Offering under the Companies Act or regulations of the regulatory authority.
+A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and special reserve shall be appropriated or reversed in accordance with Public Offering under the Companies Act or regulations of the regulatory authority.
 The remainder, if any, along with the beginning unappropriated earnings shall comprise the Company's accumulated distributable earnings.
-The distribution of earnings shall be proposed by the Board of Directors and resolved by the stockholders at the stockholders' meeting. - B. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.
+The distribution of earnings shall be proposed by the Board of Directors and resolved by the

-- C. As the Company is in the growth stage, the Company's dividend policy as to whether the distribution of dividends will be in the form of cash and/or shares is dependent on the Company's requirements for future capital expenditures, business expansion and financial planning for sustainable development.
+- stockholders at the stockholders' meeting. - B. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - C. As the Company is in the growth stage, the Company's dividend policy as to whether the distribution of dividends will be in the form of cash and/or shares is dependent on the Company's requirements for future capital expenditures, business expansion and financial planning for sustainable development.
 The Board of Directors shall propose the plan when distributing profits and such plan shall be resolved by the stockholders through ordinary resolution.
-Of the total cash dividends distributed, cash dividends shall not be less than 20% of total dividends distributed. - D. The Company recognised dividends distributed to owners amounting to \$117,638 (NT\$5.11 (in dollars) per share) for the years ended December 31, 2018. - E. The Company acquired 100% equity interest in TST (including 100% equity interest in TOP STAR TEXTILE LIMITED, CHINTEX ENTERPRISES LIMITED and GUANGZHOU RUNWELL KNITS TEXTILE) in June 2018 by share swap.
-As of December 31, 2017, the accumulated deficit of the Company amounting to \$285,769 thousand was fully offset by capital surplus share premium, which was resolved by the stockholders at the stockholders' meeting on September 28, 2018. - F. The distribution of earnings for the year ended December 31, 2018 resolved by the stockholders at the stockholders' interim meeting on August 12, 2019 is as follows:
+Of the total cash dividends distributed, cash dividends shall not be less than 20% of total dividends distributed. - D. The distribution of earnings for the year ended December 31, 2019 resolved by the the stockholders on June 16, 2020 is as follows: